fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/Gantry_assembly.md

 ![X-rail and backside](./img/assembly/x-rail-backside.JPG)

-* Mount the X-rail onto the gantry, do not tighten the screws yet.
+* Mount the X-rail onto the gantry.

 ![X-rail and backside](./img/assembly/x-rail-backside2.JPG)